 Fred Astaire and Ginger Rogers Marathon (1933-1949)

-More often than not, when I do a picks piece, Fred and Ginger usually shove their way in when I do a picks piece.
-My love for these movies is shameless and TCM has tapped into this early in December with not just one movie, but all of them!
-That’s right cats and kittens, TCM is doing a Fred Astaire and Ginger Rogers marathon.
+More often than not, when I do a picks piece, Fred and Ginger usually shove their way in at some level.
+I have a shameless love for a number of these movies and TCM has tapped into this early in the month with not one movie, but all of them!
+That’s right kids, TCM is doing a Fred and Ginger marathon.
 Everything.
-Get ready to settle on in for the duration.
+Get ready to settle on in.

-The marathon includes every film the duo made together from their earliest pairing in Flying Down to Rio to their final effort in The Barkley’s of Broadway.
+The marathon is set to be every film the duo made together from their earliest pairing in Flying Down to Rio to their final effort in The Barkley’s of Broadway.
 It’s true that some certainly are better than others, but this is a perfect way to dive into the iconic work of these legendary performers.
-So many of these movies are foundational to the history of the Hollywood musical and as such are a great place to jump in for fans of the genre.
+So much of this work is foundational to the history of the Hollywood musical and as such is a great place to jump in for fans of the genre.

 Dance, Girl, Dance (1940)

-Dance, Girl, Dance has remained a bit of a deep-cut in the history of Hollywood cinema and I’m still not sure why.
-The movie comes from legendary director Dorthy Arzner, one of the best filmmakers you might not know about.
-She was, after all, one of the only (and for a long time, the only) woman directing motion pictures in Hollywood.
+Dance, Girl, Dance has always been a bit of a deep-cut in the history of Hollywood cinema and I’ve never been sure why.
+The movie comes from legendary director Dorthy Arzner, one of the best filmmakers you might not have heard of.
+She was, after all, one of the only (and for a long time, she was the only) women directing motion pictures in Hollywood.

-The movie features a cast that includes last month’s ‘Star of the Month’ Lucille Ball and Maureen O’Hara in a truly fierce starring turn in a story about about burlesque dancers.
-The film is an early example of how behind-the-camera representation (in the handling of O’Hara’s story, it shows percisely how things change when shown through a woman’s camera.
+The movie features a cast which includes last month’s ‘Star of the Month’ Lucille Ball and Maureen O’Hara in a truly fierce starring turn in a story about about burlesque dancers.
+The film is an early example of behind the camera representation and in the handling of O’Hara’s story, it shows percisely how things change when shown through a woman’s camera.

 Pete Kelly’s Blues (1955)

-This movie was (surprisingly) a first-time watch for me during the year 2021.
-This is a major shocker… especially thanks to my status as not only a longtime Martin Milner fangirl but an even longer-standing Jack Webb fangirl.
-Did I mention, this is also a period picture?
+This movie was (surprisingly) a first time watch for me during the year 2021.
+This is a major shocker… especially thanks to my status as not only a longtime Martin Milner fangirl, but an even longer-standing Jack Webb fangirl.
+Did I mention, this is a period picture?

 Christmas in Connecticut (1945)

 The holiday-themed romantic comedy stars the legend that is Barbara Stanwyck and the utterly adorable Dennis Morgan (a performer who I really need to watch more of).
-The story is one which I’m surprised Hallmark hasn’t done a flashy remake.
-The movie follows a writer (Stanwyck) posing in the media as the perfect housewife.
-However, her charade is in danger of being exposed when she must actually adopt this persona for a returning veteran (Morgan) who is invited to her house.
+The story is one which I’m surprised Hallmark hasn’t done a flashy remake, following a writer (Stanwyck) who has posed in the media as the perfect housewife, must actually adopt her persona when a returning veteran (Morgan) is invited to her house.